Laban254/WeatherSnap/README.md

 - **Adaptive Design:** WeatherSnap adapts to your system's color scheme, seamlessly transitioning between light and dark modes.
 - **Easy Installation:** Installing WeatherSnap is quick and easy.
 Just follow the simple steps below to get started.

-## Installation
+## Test  Extension:

-1. Visit the [Chrome Web Store](https://chrome.google.com/webstore) and search for "WeatherSnap."
-2. Click the "Add to Chrome" button to install the extension.
+- Open Chrome and navigate to chrome://extensions/.
+- Enable "Developer mode."
+- Click "Load unpacked" and select the folder containing your extension files.
-3. Once installed, WeatherSnap will appear as an icon in your Chrome toolbar.
+- Your extension icon should appear in the Chrome toolbar.

 ## How to Use

 1. Click the WeatherSnap icon in your Chrome toolbar to open the extension.
-2. WeatherSnap will display the current weather conditions, temperature, and humidity.
+2. WeatherSnap will display the current weather location, temperature, and humidity.
 3. You can also use the extension to bookmark and save links for future reference.

 ## Configuration